 A slip and fall accident can happen anywhere, and most accidents are avoidable results of the property owner’s negligence.
 Although some accidents can be minor, for many others they are serious and even life-altering events.
-Victims and their families need a law firm they can count on to demand the compensation they need after a slip and fall.
+Chicago victims and their families need a law firm they can count on to demand the compensation they need after a slip and fall.
 That’s why they trust the Chicago personal injury attorneys of Hale & Monico.

 Why Do Slip And Falls Happen?